 The MIT Sandbox Innovation Fund Program (MIT Sandbox, for short) provides meaningful seed funding (of up to $25,000) for student-initiated ideas, mentoring from within MIT and from a broad network of committed partners, and tailored educational experiences.

-MIT Sandbox also bridges other existing campus programs, including StartMIT; the Deshpande Center for Technological Innovation; Beaver Works; the Martin Trust Center for Entrepreneurship, the Venture Mentoring Service, and the MIT $100K Competition.
+MIT Sandbox also bridges other existing campus programs, including StartMIT; Deshpande Center for Technological Innovation; Beaver Works; Martin Trust Center for Entrepreneurship, Venture Mentoring Service, and MIT $100K Entrepreneurship Competition.

 MIT Sandbox, open to all MIT undergraduate and graduate students, provides: seed funding, tailored education through courses, workshops, events; advising/mentoring from entrepreneurs, industry experts, investors; and access to resources, including the hobby shop, maker spaces, materials, software.